 An introduction to an exhibition on Indian education at Hampton Institute with a brief history and analysis of US policy and practice in the education of Indians in the 19th and twentieth centuries.

 The list of selected staff publications may be searched by keyword or author and can be sorted by year.

-An examination of the representations and images—in American music—of Native American women.
+An examination of the visual and material manifestations.